 The Green House pub is situated in Four Oaks in Sutton Coldfield about half an hours drive from the city of Birmingham.
 A very stylish traditional British pub and restaurant with a lovely and cosy setting.

 There were 4 adults and 1 child in our party.
-My 11 year old didn’t want to be left out, so even though they also had the childrens festive option, he choose to order from the adult menu.
+My 11-year-old didn’t want to be left out, so even though they also had the children’s festive option, he chooses to order from the adult menu.

 Our waitress Daniella was very helpful and very thorough with jotting down the orders.
 Though it was supposed to be a festive meal, our table setting was normal and there was nothing ‘Christmassy’ about it.
 It would have been nice to have some Christmas crackers or some decorations on our table.